OrianaVenture/VentureValheim/AsocialCartography/README.md

 ### Map Merging

-In vanilla the last person to write to a cartography table will erase the existing stored data.
-Usually you must first read the cartography table before writing to it to preserve the old pins.
-This mod changes the behavior to merge the existing data on the table with your valid entries before saving it to the table.
-If you desire to reset the cartography table with this mod installed you must delete it and rebuild.

-### Vanilla Commands
+In Valheim versions before 0.217.46 using the cartography table would overwrite the pins with your own when writing to the table.
+This mod historically merged map table pins but this feature is no longer required so was removed.

+### Allowed Pin Radius

+There is a configuration ReceivePinRadius to control how close pins are allowed to be in order to receive them when reading from the cartography table.
+This setting alone can greatly decrease clutter.
+Vanilla by default uses a value of 1.
+Recommended values are between 50 and 200.

+### Adding To Existing Games

-If you are adding this mod mid-game and need to clean up your existing map pins the vanilla command "resetsharedmap" will remove shared cartography data for you.
+If you are adding this mod mid-game and need to clean up your existing map pins the vanilla command ``resetsharedmap`` will remove shared cartography data for you.
+If you desire to reset existing cartography tables you must destroy them and rebuild.

 ## Installation